TRACES OF VIOLENCE AND FREEDOM OF THOUGHT

 We are all tainted, whether we are actively engaged or not, by violence in its countless and troubling manifestations.
 Images and fragments of traumatic and violent scenarios are transported from one generation’s unconscious to that of another, leading to cycles of repetition and retaliation, restricting one’s freedom to imagine alternatives and inhabit alternative positions.
-This collection of essays focus on the workings of violence and power.
+The essays in this book focus on the workings of violence and power.
 All the articles work within a psychosocial framework by unsettling the boundaries between psyche-social.
 Four themes are addressed: violence of speech, violence and domination, repetition and violence, and the possibility of reparation or renewal.
 The articles point to the fusion of temporalities and argue that the past persists in the present.

 INTRODUCTION by Lene Auestad and Amal Treacher Kabesh